robertlarkins/preferred-development-practices/C#/SolutionStructure.md

  - `common`
    Projects containing classes that are generic and common for other projects are placed here.
 This will likely have a single *Common* project.

- - `core`
+ - `domain`
-   Contains projects that relate to the Domain entities or the Application business rules.
+   Contains projects that relate to the Domain entities

+ - `application`
+   Projects that relate to business rules or perform the opperations of the application.

  - `infrastructure`
    Any projects that implement or access anything external, such as persistent storage, are placed here.